whiteblue3/apoweroftrance-musicdaemon/README.md

 This section is configure ICECAST2.
 The name of section must format of 'icecast_[daemon name in daemon section]'

+## Redis section

+    [redis_default]
+    host =
+    port =
+    key =

+This section is configure redis.
+The name of section must format of 'redis_[daemon name in daemon section]' 'key' is used for store now playing, playlist via JSON format.
+In generally configure as same with deamon name

 ## callback section